 Reactive practitioners are those who do the same things year and year and blame others (Norton, 2009).
 Unlike reactive practitioners, reflective practitioners are those who take time to learn from mistakes or failures and keep improving.
 Let bygone be bygone surely does not apply to reflective practitioners.
 Reflection is needed to make differences.
 "Reflective action involves standing back from the flow of experience and weighing up beliefs and taken-forgranted knowledge in the light of practice" (Adendorff et al., 2010, p.
 181).
 A reflective teacher is not tenacious but curious.
-She will not easily satisfy but sees herself to a goal-oriented agent who adopts an experimental approach to improve teaching and learning.
+She will not easily satisfy but sees herself approach to improve teaching and learning.

-The developmen of the reflection issue has been framed by John Dewey's How We Think, Donald Schon's Reflective Practitioner, and Paulo Freire's The Pedagogy of the pressed.
+The development of the reflection issue has been framed by John Dewey's How We Think, Donald Schon's Reflective Practitioner, and Paulo ire's The Pedagogy of the Oppressed.
 Reflection practice can then be examined as a way of thinking (Dewey), a way of knowing (Schon) and a way of reflecting critically (Freire) (see Lyons, 2010).
-In teaching field, this development of reflection is framed by Borg's (2003, 2009) teacher cognition of thinking, k10 ving and believing and also Woods' (1996) BAK - beliefs, assumptions, and knowledge.
+In teaching field, this development of reflection is framed by Borg's (2003, 2009) teacher cognition of thinking, keeping and believing and also Woods' (1996) BAK - beliefs, assumptions, and knowledge.
 In the scope of the classroom, it is associated with epistemological framing which is defined as "how a participant thinks about knowledge as it relates to teaching and learning" (Russ & Luna, 2013, p.
 286).
 This general process of making sense of the world is a part of metacognitive skills - rooted in critically questioning oneself to broaden one's understanding.

-After clarifying the various terms used around the notion of reflection such as 'reflection,' 'reflective learning', and 'reflective writing,' Moon (2007) defines reflection for formal education context as follows:
+After clarifying the various terms used around the notion of reflection such as 'reflection,' 'reflective learning', and 'reflective writing,' Moon (2001) defines reflection for formal education context as follows: